nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 <md>**Examples:**</md>

-* `view n/JohnDoe` opens a window at the side showing the full details of the person named `JohnDoe`.
+* `view n/John Doe` opens a window at the side showing the full details of the person named `John Doe`.
-* Calling `view n/JohnDoe` followed by `view` closes the window showing the full contact details of `JohnDoe`.
+* Calling `view n/John Doe` followed by `view` closes the window showing the full contact details of `John Doe`.
   ![viewing John Doe's contact detail in the view window](images/viewWindowScreenshot.png)
   </box>